Tuxedo Junction: 1940 Glenn Miller recording

 Glenn Miller and His Orchestra had the most successful recording of the song (Billboard No. 1).
 Miller's arrangement slowed down the tempo and added trumpet fanfares.
 The trumpet lick in the original recording was played by band member Johnny Best.
 The main soloists on that recording were Best and Bobby Hackett.
 The Glenn Miller recording sold 115,000 copies in the first week.
 It was featured in the 1953 Glenn Miller biopic The Glenn Miller Story starring James Stewart and Harry Morgan.

-The Glenn Miller Orchestra recorded the song on February 5, 1940 in New York.
-The musicians on the Glenn Miller recording were: Saxes: Hal McIntyre, Tex Beneke, Wilbur Schwartz, Jimmy Abato, Al Klink; Trumpets: Clyde Hurley, John Best, R. D. McMickle, Legh Knowles; Trombones: Glenn Miller, Tommy Mack, Paul Tanner, Frank D'Annolfo; Piano: Chummy MacGregor; String Bass: Rowland Bundock; Guitar: Richard Fisher; Drums: Moe Purtill.
+The Glenn Miller Orchestra recorded the song on February 5, 1940, in New York.
+The musicians on the Glenn Miller recording were: Saxes: Hal McIntyre, Tex Beneke, Wilbur Schwartz, Jimmy Abato, Al Klink; Trumpets: Clyde Hurley, Johnny Best, R. D. McMickle, Legh Knowles; Trombones: Glenn Miller, Tommy Mack, Paul Tanner, Frank D'Annolfo; Piano: Chummy MacGregor; String Bass: Rowland Bundock; Guitar: Richard Fisher; Drums: Moe Purtill.
 The B side of the RCA Bluebird 78 single was "Danny Boy (Londonderry Air)".